 FOMO and Alcohol: Research-Based Insights

-Alcohol consumption, particularly in social settings, amplifies this FOMO effect.
+Alcohol consumption, particularly in social settings, can land us in major FOMO territory.
 It's not merely the elixir in the glass that beckons; it's the entire ambiance.
 The toast with colleagues, the celebratory chug among friends, or even a simple wine toast at a romantic dinner — all these contribute to a heightened sense of loss when abstaining or cutting back.
 Moreover, the social acceptability of drinking culture makes alcohol a convenient social lubricant, further complicating the internal tug-of-war between the intention to change our drinking habits and the fear of missing out.

 Beyond The Glass: The Deeper Implications